Knowing every homeless person by name and understanding each person’s needs and preferences

 Implementing Housing First in a way that makes sense for each community

-The campaign’s primary objective is to find permanent, safe, appropriate and affordable housing for 20,000 of Canada’s most vulnerable homeless people ensuring they have the support necessary to sustain it.
+The campaign’s primary objective is to end chronic homelessness in 20 communities and to find permanent, safe, appropriate and affordable housing for 20,000 of Canada’s most vulnerable homeless people ensuring they have the support necessary to sustain it.
 We want to get people into housing first and fast.

 We are committed to implementing Housing First as a philosophy and a practice in a way that makes sense in each community, understanding that Housing First programs can take different forms depending on the unique characteristics of each community and the needs of our homeless neighbours.